konsumer/pdpi/README.md

 ### /boot/config.txt

-You can pverclock.
+You can overclock.
 Here is what it looks like for a pi 2:

 ```
 arm_freq=900